awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-custom-preset-from-system-preset.md

-# Creating a Custom Preset Based On a System Preset in MediaConvert<a name="create-custom-preset-from-system-preset"></a>
+# Creating a custom preset based on a system preset in MediaConvert<a name="create-custom-preset-from-system-preset"></a>

 MediaConvert doesn't allow you to modify system presets\.
 If you want a preset that is like a system preset but slightly modified, you can duplicate the system preset, customize the settings, and save it as a custom preset\.